Enigmatis/graphql-java-annotations/README.md

 ## Type Inference

 By default, standard GraphQL types (String, Integer, Long, Float, Boolean, Enum, List) will be inferred from Java types.
-Also, it will respect `@javax.validation.constraints.NotNull` annotation with respect to value's nullability.
+Also, it will respect `@javax.validation.constraints.NotNull` annotation with respect to value's nullability, as well as `@GraphQLNonNull`

 If you want to register an additional type (for example, UUID), you have to implement `TypeFunction` for it and register it with `DefaultTypeFunction`: